Reduce span-based and metric-based cardinality

 • Benefit from normalization as described below.

-You can use OpenPipeline processing rules to normalize temporary queue names into patterns or flag them as temporary.
+Now, let's create a pipeline that contains a processing rule for normalizing temporary queue names into patterns or flagging them as temporary.

-3. Choose whether to normalize temporary queue names into patterns or flag them as temporary.
+4. Choose whether you want to normalize temporary queue names into patterns or flag them as temporary.

 messaging.destination.temporary == false and